 In this article, you'll learn what could cause a bounce response to your signup form.

-When a person signs up for your list, they receive a confirmation email with a link to complete the signup.
-If the confirmation email cannot be delivered, the email will bounce which stops the signup process.
+When a person signs up for your list via the double opt-in process, they receive a confirmation email with a link to complete the signup.
+If the confirmation email cannot be delivered, the email will bounce, which stops the signup process.